kkbunny247/cse15l-lab-reports/lab-report-1-week-2.md

 ### **Step 3:**
 #### Trying Some Commands

-Give yourself sometime to play around with the terminal or command prompt, both on the client (your computer) and the server (the remote connection).
-To get on the UCSD server, repeat Step 2!
+Give yourself sometime to play around with the Visual Studio Code terminal or Command Prompt, both on the client (your computer) and the server (the remote connection).
+To get on the UCSD server, repeat the `ssh cs15lwi22zz@ieng6.ucsd.edu` command from Step 2!

 Here are some commands to try: